Illini Bracketology: Where Is Illinois Projected in NCAA Tournament?

 Matthew Stevens

-CHAMPAIGN, Ill. -- The scenario is simple for Illinois (20-10, 12-7) in terms of the Big Ten tournament.
-Win in the regular season finale vs. Iowa in front of the State Farm Center crowd and the Illini guarantee itself the final double-bye in the tournament.
-Lose to the Hawkeyes and Illinois will need to win four games in four days to win the event and get the automatic bid in the NCAA tournament.
+CHAMPAIGN, Ill. -- For the first time in the three-year tenure of head coach Brad Underwood, Illinois will enter the Big Ten tournament as a team trying to improve or maintain its seed in the NCAA tournament and they won’t be playing in the conference event until Friday.
+Win a couple games and just get to championship Sunday, Illinois will likely have its seeding in the NCAA tournament wrapped up because the Big Ten finale is scheduled as the last game before the bracket is revealed on CBS.
+The last time Illinois has made it past the quarterfinal round of the league tournament is 2010 and haven’t made it to the championship round since 2008.

-The NCAA tournament picture is still very much clouded for the Illini in terms of seeding while they're currently forecasted by nearly all of the national projectors with a single-digit seed and most of these projected NCAA tournament fields were published this morning.
+The NCAA tournament picture is still very much clouded for the Illini (21-10, 13-7 in Big Ten) in terms of seeding while they're currently forecasted by all of the national projectors with a single-digit seed anywhere between 6 to 8 in the projected NCAA tournament fields published this week.

 ------------------------------